elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 数学 (Also known as Sugaku.
 Desmos mod that has a dark &amp; light mode toggle and desktop support): Coming soon<br/>
 The Lost Files (A lost media archive, where its webpage contents is a mix between a spreadsheet and a HTML document): Coming soon<br/>
 Frebble (A joke game where you have to hover over bubbles to pop them in a time span of 10 seconds.
 If you lose, you get jumpscared by Freddy Fazbear from the Five Nights at Freddy's series (credits to Scott Cawthon)): Coming soon<br/>
 A number sign's day (A game about a number sign, and the player is in the number sign's house.
-There is no main goal, the player can just relax, wander around the house, or go outside to enjoy some fresh air.): Coming soon<br/>
+There is no main goal, the player can just relax, wander around the house, or go outside to enjoy some fresh air.): Coming soon
-Shaldi's Tower of Chaos (Used to be a BB+ mod, later turned into an actual Baldi's Basics Classic decompile mod): Coming soon (demo 1 releases December 29th, demo 2 releases January 12th 2026, and full release will be on January 20th 2026. will be my fourth public Baldi's Basics mod, the first being the 0.12 port of the BB+ Phonty mod, the second being STOC Pack and the thiird being the rewrite of Bart in BB+)

 <p>* Build number.</p>